How to Write the University of Notre Dame Essays 2025-2026

 How does faith influence the decisions you make?
 (50-100 words)

 This question asks you to reflect on your faith and its impact on your behavior and decision-making.
-It’s important to recognize that Notre Dame is a Catholic university, and was founded on Catholic beliefs and principles.
-However, it’s by no means just a Catholic school—it is open to students of all spiritual and religious backgrounds.
+It’s important to recognize that Notre Dame is a Catholic university and was founded on Catholic beliefs and principles.
+However, it is by no means just a Catholic school—it is open to students of all spiritual and religious backgrounds.
 So while about 80% of students at Notre Dame practice some form of Catholicism, there is plenty of space for students of other faiths to feel comfortable at Notre Dame.

 Therefore, don’t feel like you can’t answer this prompt if you’re applying to Notre Dame as a member of another faith.
 “Faith” simply just refers to your religious background—and can even be extended to a more secular trust in something—so if your background has shaped or influenced your decisions, this is still a great prompt to answer.

 However, if you’re not religious and you are applying to Notre Dame, consider answering another prompt instead.
-Not choosing to answer this prompt has no impact on your admission decision, Notre Dame is just giving students who have a special relationship with their faith a space to elaborate on what it means to them.
+Not choosing to answer this prompt has no impact on your admission decision; Notre Dame is just giving students who have a special relationship with their faith a space to elaborate on what it means to them.

 With all that being said, if you’re a Catholic student choosing to answer this prompt, it’s important to reflect not only on what your faith means to you now, but also on what that faith might mean to you at Notre Dame.